SaschaKay/job-research-infrastracture/README.md

-# 🛠️ Seting up a VM and Docker Containers for DE Zoomcamp course
+# 🛠️ Setting up a VM and Docker Containers for the DE Zoomcamp course

 **_In process..._**
 <em>